All Episodes

 We had city streets, entire city blocks taken over by anarchists and by radicals, taking over police precincts, burning police precincts to the ground.

-You know, saying that this you that that last summer's protest, which he barely addressed in the middle of a campaign, ignored.
+We had almost 3,000 officers injured, dozens and dozens of people murdered last summer, you know, saying that this, that last summer's protest, which he barely addressed in the middle of a campaign, ignored, didn't even mention it once at the DNC.

-His choice for vice president, by the way, was critical of Joe Biden on the issue of race and and it really took him down in a debate, but supporting a bail fund for arrested rioters.
+His choice for vice president, by the way, was critical of Joe Biden on the issue of race and really took him down in a debate, but supporting a bail fund for arrested rioters.

 This was after the police precinct was burned down in Minneapolis.

-You know, he saw you know, he's now saying that it unified people of every race and generation in peace and in purpose.
+He's now saying that it unified people of every race and generation in peace and in purpose.

 What is he trying to say here?